-We've explained what Boston is (and what it isn't), where the Law School is located, and provided you maps to help you figure out our location in the world vis-à-vis BC main campus.
+We've explained what Boston is, where the law school is located, and provided you maps to help you figure out our location in the world vis-à-vis BC main campus.

 We've offered you an interactive way to tour the law school in case you can't come for a visit, and listed what you can find on each floor of the school.